 Looking for some easy songs in drop-C to learn?
 Now that you know the basics of this interesting tuning, here are some songs to play!

 1. “My Curse” by Killswitch Engage

-In any article about drop C songs, you’ll probably see this song as one of the first ones listed.
+In any article about drop-C songs, you’ll probably see this song as one of the first ones listed.
 Thanks to the low tuning, the song has a powerful, dark sound.
 It focuses on mourning a loved one.
-Its relatable theme and intense sound has led it to be featured in a variety of video games.
+Its relatable theme and intense sound have led it to be featured in a variety of video games.